Jay-Z's '4:44' is even better than you thought

 There's a reason it feels so timely

-Rev. Al Sharpton made headlines in June with a few gym selfies that caught the Internet's attention and spawned a thousand memes.
+The Rev. Al Sharpton made headlines in June with a few gym selfies that caught the Internet's attention and spawned a thousand memes.

 Jigga managed to include that social media phenomena in the song "Family Feud" less than two weeks before "4:44" dropped.
 How did he do that?